conservationtechlab/tinyscrubcam/esp32CAMBuild/README.md

 ## Clone the Repository

-Begin by cloning the TinyScrubCam repository to your local machine:
+Begin by cloning the TinyScrubCam repository to your local machine (currently in a branch since it is not merged with main):

 ```sh
 git clone https://github.com/conservationtechlab/tinyscrubcam.git